FlyRanch/figurefirst/README.md

 ```

 ## Quickstart
-*See http://flyranch.github.io/figurefirst/ for more detail*
+*See http://flyranch.github.io/figurefirst/ for more detail, or follow the tutorial notebook: https://github.com/FlyRanch/figurefirst/blob/master/examples/tutorial/tutorial.ipynb*
 1. Create your figure template in Inkscape.
     *  Make a rectangle for each panel, tag the panel using `extensions > figurefirst > tagaxis`, e.g. `A` or `B`
     *  Group the rectangles (select all, `ctrl-g`), tag the group using `extensions > figurefirst > tagfigure`, e.g. `fig1`